gustavros/gustavros/README.md

 # Welcome to my profile!

-My name is Gustavo and i'm developer front-end focusing on ReactJS
+My name is Gustavo and i'm developer front-end.

 ## 📋 Skills